garima035/Customer_Behavior_-_Trands_Analysis_SQL_PYTHON_POWERBI/README.md

-# Customer_Behavior_-_Trands_Analysis_SQL_PYTHON_POWERBI
-This Project analyzes customer shopping data to identify trends, understand customer behavior, and improve business decisions.
-It includes data cleaning, analysis, and visualization using tools like python, SQL, and Power BI
+# Customer Shopping Behavior Analysis
+### 1. Project Overview
+This project analyzes customer shopping behavior using transactional data from 3,900 purchases across various product categories.
+The goal is to uncover insights into spending patterns, customer segments, product preferences, and subscription behavior to guide strategic business decisions.

 ## Project Overview